IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset_rule.html.markdown

 # Get the ruleset it for the entrypoint ruleset in which the rule will be added
 # use http_request_firewall_custom for custom entrypoint ruleset
 # use http_request_firewall_managed for managed entrypoint ruleset
+# use http_ratelimit phase value for ratelimit entrypoint ruleset

   data "ibm_cis_ruleset_entrypoint_versions" "test"{
     cis_id    = ibm_cis.instance.id